joshrosso/dotcom/content/c/nix-k8s.md

 # Nix: Hypervisor, Kubernetes, and Containters

+TODO YOUTUBE LINK

+_This guide accompanies my 2023 Kubecon talk, [Nix, Kubernetes, and the Pursuit of Reproducibility](http://TODO)._

 [Nix](https://nixos.org), the language, packages, and operating system, is seeing increased popularity with its promise of providing a highly-composable way to create reproducible software.
 I've been intrigued by the Nix ecosystem